erskin19/TC349/week2/fishbowl/doc/html.md

 ## X-UA-Compatible

-This makes sure the latest version of IE is used in versions of IE that contain multiple rendering engines.
+This makes sure the latest version of IE is used in versions of IE that contain mlitiple rendering engines.
 Even if a site visitor is using IE8 or IE9, it's possible that they're not using the latest rendering engine their browser contains.
 To fix this, use: